maithili-k/uva-rdm-jan-2024/2-data-creation-and-analysis/lisa-researchdrive-exercise.md

 > * Downloading and uploading results is a manual process in our current workflow.
 Is it possible to do this as part of the job?
 Why would or wouldn't you do this?

 ## 5. Share the results
-Fix this part here - Research is mostly a collaborative effort.
+Research is mostly a collaborative effort.
 This means that once you ran your analysis you want to share the results with other collaborators.
-Start with uploding your result to your projectfolder on Research Drive:
+Start with uploding your result to your _own_ projectfolder on Research Drive:

 ```
 rclone copy result/result-XXXXXXXXX.txt "RD:Demo XX (Projectfolder)"
 ```

-Share the result file, or maybe even the source, with a group that has a different part of Alice in Wonderland.
+Share the result file, or maybe even the source, with the demo account sitting next to you.
 You can use the [Research Drive documentation](https://wiki.surfnet.nl/display/RDRIVE/How+to+share+a+folder+or+file) to find information on how to do that.

 > **_Food for thought:_**
 > * If people want to reproduce the results you shared what information do they need?
 How do you make sure that they _can_ reproduce your work?
+> * Are there differences between your result and that of other groups?
+Do you know why the results are different?
+What has changed in the wordcounting algorithm?